crema-labs/app-attest/specs/appattest.md

     - **Intermediate X.509 certificate**: The certificate that signs the leaf certificate.
     - **Root X.509 certificate**: The certificate that signs the intermediate certificate and is the root certificate of the Apple App Attest Server available at [Apple  CA](https://www.apple.com/certificateauthority/private/).
   - All the certificate for attestations are generated using the Elliptic Curve Digital Signature Algorithm (ECDSA) with the P-384 curve.
+  - Assuming there will only be 3 certificates in the attestation object.
+    - The leaf certificate is the first certificate in the `x5c` array needs P-384 curve verification with SHA-256 of RawTBSData from leaf certificate and public key of intermediate certificate.
+    - The intermediate certificate is the second certificate in the `x5c` array needs P-384 curve verification with SHA-384 of RawTBSData from intermediate certificate and public key of root certificate.
+    - THe root certificate is the third certificate in the `x5c` array needs P-384 curve verification with SHA-384 of RawTBSData from root certificate and public key of root certificate itself.
   - The attestation object is in CBOR encoding.
 ```cbor
 {